What is a co-op?

 What will I do on the days I am in the classroom?

 The parent-teacher roles are divided into 3 jobs; Snack Parent, Art Parent, and Playroom Parent.
 The working schedule has each job listed so you know in advance what you are expected to do that day.
 The Snack parent is expected to bring a small nutritious snack to share with the class.

 When are the parent education meetings?
-What are they for?

 We hold Parent Education meetings one or two times each month (depending on school enrollment) in the evenings, 6-9 pm.
 You are required to attend one of the meetings.